Combined Degree: DVM/PhD

 - What are your long-term career objectives in the veterinary field and how you plan to achieve them.

 - Explain how the Combined DVM/PhD Program will contribute to achieving your goals.

 - Describe the role you envision for research in your career.

-- Please note that these supplemental application questions are in addition to the regular DVM program supplemental application questions.
-All must be answered to complete you application for the Combined DVM/PhD program.
+***Please note that these supplemental application questions are in addition to the regulate DVM program supplemental application questions.
+All questions must be answered to complete your application for the Combined DVM/PhD program.
 The supplemental application is submitted online through the NC State CVM website.

-3. Candidates selected for interviews will be required to complete an application for the CBS graduate program once offered admission to the combined DVM/PhD program.
-Application materials and instructions for all graduate programs are located at the Graduate School web page.
-The graduate school application will appear redundant, but must be completed to be admitted to the graduate program you choose.
+- Students are required to submit an application for the CBS graduate program once offered admission to the combined DVM/PhD program.
+Application materials and instructions for all graduate programs are located at the Graduate School webpage.
+The graduate school application will appear redundant, but must be completed to be admitted to the graduate program.
 Transcripts and letters of reference, for example, must be submitted with each application.
 The Graduate Program Coordinator will assist students with the graduate school application.